Percussion In Massage With A Massage Gun | How Percussive Therapy Works

 A cheap recovery option

-Massage guns have decreased a lot in price since they first entered the market, so there are options to suit different budgets.
+Massage guns have decreased in price since they first entered the market, so there are options to suit different budgets.
 Overall, if you use one regularly, it’s just a small fraction of the cost compared to a traditional 1:1 massage.

 Benefits of massage guns - massage gun and extra parts